MiqG/project_template/results/README.md

 # Results from our project

-Here we store the results outputted from every module in the `scripts/` folder.
+Here we store the results outputted from the experiments in `workflows/analyses`.
-Each folder contains 2 main subfolders dedicated to `files` and `plots`.